mblackonline/drupal_radicale_dev/README.md

    - End Date & Time
    - Location
 3. **Track Status**: Check `/my-calendar-submissions` to see approval status
-4. **Publication**: Once approved, events automatically appear in the calendar and Radicale
+4. **Publication**: Once approved, events immediately appear in the calendar and Radicale

 ### For Moderators

-1. **Review Queue**: Go to `/admin/content/calendar-submissions`
+1. **Review Moderation Queue**: Go to `/admin/content/calendar-submissions`
-2. **Approve/Reject**: Use the bulk operations or individual submission pages
-3. **Monitor Publishing**: Check `/admin/content/calendar-submissions/queue` for publication status
-4. **Manual Processing**: If needed, manually process the queue at `/admin/content/calendar-submissions/process-queue`
+2. **Approve/Reject**: Edit individual submissions and change status to "Approved & Published" or "Rejected"
+3. **Immediate Results**: Approved events appear instantly on the calendar

-### Automated Processing
+### Status Workflow

-- **Cron Integration**: The system automatically processes approved events during cron runs
-- **Queue System**: Background processing ensures reliable publication to Radicale
-- **Error Handling**: Failed publications are logged and can be retried
-- **Logging**: All actions are logged for audit purposes
+- **Submitted**: Event is in the moderation queue waiting for review
+- **Under Review**: Moderator is actively reviewing the submission
+- **Approved & Published**: Event is approved and immediately published to the calendar
+- **Rejected**: Event was rejected and will not appear on the calendar

 ## External Access (for testing CalDAV clients)